Ekstraliga (speedway)

 With the fall of communism in Poland in the 1990s and the resultant sharp increase in the value of the Złoty, the sport began to attract a wider range of star riders from other countries.
 The first of these was Denmark's Hans Nielsen.

 In 2000, the First Division was renamed Ekstraliga, and the number of teams was reduced.
 Since 2015 the official sponsor of Ekstraliga is the Polish energy company PGE, which signed the financial contract for three consecutive seasons in 2021.
-The top division is called the PGE Ekstraliga.